ajdruff/simpli-swatchable2/readme.md

-##Getting Started

-###Download Bootswatch Swatches
+###Updating Bootswatch Swatches
 1. Download the latest version of swatches from here: [https://github.com/thomaspark/bootswatch/archive/gh-pages.zip](https://github.com/thomaspark/bootswatch/archive/gh-pages.zip)
-2. unzip, and copy the swatches to the folder called 'swatches'
+2. unzip, and copy the entire contents of the `'2'` directory to the `swatches` directory.
 3. to create a custom swatch, duplicate one of the existing swatches and use it as a starting point

-###Download Bootstrap
+4. Edit the make-bootswatches.sh script to include all swatches

+Edit the following line in `make-bootswatches.sh` to add the swatches you want to build

+    swatches=( amelia cerulean cosmo cyborg default flatly journal readable simplex slate spacelab spruce superhero united )

+###Updating Bootstrap 2+ (does not support updating to Bootstrap 3.0)
 4. Download the version of bootstrap that matches the swatches from here : [https://github.com/twbs/bootstrap/releases](https://github.com/twbs/bootstrap/releases)
 5. rename its bootstrap directory to just 'bootstrap' and replace the existing swatchmaker/bootstrap directory
-6. 'make' bootstrap by opening a command line , changing to the swatchmaker/bootstrap directory and running make
+6. 'make' bootstrap by opening a command line , changing to the swatchmaker/bootstrap directory and running `make`
-7.  now if you just want to add a namespace, edit swatchmaker.less and swatchmaker-responsive.less to edit the namespace.
 8.  create the swatches  by opening a command line and changing to the swatchmaker directory and running `make swatches`

         cd swatchmaker